 Weakness of a King:

-Curiously, the adulterous king was impressed with the outspoken Saint; there was something that appealed to him.
-But as a man who was attached to his political power, the righteousness of St. John the Baptist was not enough to make Herod a disciple of Christ.
+Interestingly, however, the adulterous king was impressed with the outspoken Saint.
+There was something about St. John that appealed to him.
+But as one who was attached to his political power, the righteousness of St. John the Baptist was not enough to make Herod a good man.
 Worse yet, it was not enough to make him repent.
-But, unlike his father who killed scores of babies in Bethlehem when his throne was threatened by the prophecy of the new born Messiah, the son was ambivalent; he didn’t want to act in haste like his father did.
-Rather, like all weak men, he hovered in the middle of mediocrity; hoping that the voice of his conscience would be muted.
+But, unlike his father who killed scores of babies in Bethlehem when his throne was threatened by the prophecy of the new born Messiah, "Herod junior" was ambivalent; he didn’t want to act in haste like his father did.
+Rather, like all weak men, he hovered in the middle; hoping that the voice of his conscience would be muted.

-But, the king's wife, Herodias, knew how to harbor a grudge.
+Still, the king's wife, Herodias, knew how to harbor a grudge.
 When she took offense at what the Baptist said to her husband- which implied that she too was an in an unlawful marriage -her grudge turned into vengeance.
 And when her husband, King Herod, promised to give her daughter anything she wanted after having danced for him and his court, Herodias seized the opportunity!
 Unlike her husband, she acted decisively.
 She told her daughter to request the head of the Baptist.
 Like Pilate who knew that Christ was innocent when charged with treason, King Herod too knew that St. John the Baptist did not deserve the execution.
 Nevertheless, he carried out his daughter’s wish.

 St. John the Baptist would be the first among many Saints under the New Covenant to die for having told the truth.
 Yet, just as the Holy Spirit filled him and sanctified him in his mother's womb, that same Spirit inspired a premonition as to his imminent imprisonment and martyrdom.